kgolden4514/kgolden4514.github.io/_posts/2023-06-29-3rd-Blog-Post.md

 Kristina Golden
 2023-06-30

-Create a new .Rmd file where you will write the content of the post.
-This should be in your \_Rmd folder and you’ll need to mimic much of what was done in blog post 2

-Write a post about what you consider the coolest thing you’ve learned about programming in R. Include an example of it (or at least the code to do it) in your post (for instance, if it was ggplot you could read in a data set and create a cool plot).

 Graphically, the coolest thing I have learned in R is the bubble graph that graphs the correlations between multiple variables.
 The bubble graph is a very interesting visual that allows the person doing the